Video games in the United Kingdom: Early history (1950s–1960s)

 Christopher Strachey's Draughts is the first verifiable video game to run on a general-purpose computer.

-The United Kingdom had been a key participant in the 18th and 19th century history of computing, in both its theoretical underpinnings (e.g. George Boole's Boolean algebra) and especially its practical application, including the first computing device.
-Notable figures like Charles Babbage and Ada Lovelace created both a fundamental computer, the mechanical-based difference engine, and a primitive programming language, respectively.
-As computers transitioned to electronic and digital elements in the mid-20th century, Alan Turing established the foundation of modern computer science and the concept of artificial intelligence.
-The UK's involvement in World War II also pushed forward advances in computing, particularly in cryptography, such as the Colossus computer, to help decipher enemy messages, all of which helped to create a widespread drive to improve computers and computing after the war, most prominently at several academic institutions, including the University of Manchester and Cambridge University.
-Wider use of computers for general-purpose applications became more common in the late 1960s and early 1970s.
-In the 1980s, British engineers spawned the now-ubiquitous, de facto reference implementation of the reduced instruction set computing paradigm, the ARM architecture family, which would play a large role as the heart of later games consoles (e.g. the Nintendo Switch) and mobile gaming.
+The United Kingdom was a key participant in the 18th and 19th-century history of computing—both in its theoretical underpinnings (e.g., George Boole's Boolean algebra) and its practical application, including the first computing device.
+Notable figures like Charles Babbage and Ada Lovelace created a fundamental computer, the mechanical-based difference engine, and a primitive programming language.
+As computers moved to electronic and digital elements in the mid-20th century, Alan Turing established the foundation of modern computer science and the concept of artificial intelligence.
+The UK's involvement in World War II also pushed advances in computing, particularly in cryptography, such as the Colossus computer, to help decipher enemy messages.
+This helped to create a post-war drive to improve computers and computing, most prominently at several academic institutions, including the University of Manchester and Cambridge University.
+Wider use of computers for general-purpose applications grew in the late 1960s and early 1970s.
+In the 1980s, British engineers spawned the ARM architecture family: the now-ubiquitous, de facto reference implementation of the reduced instruction set computing paradigm would become the heart of games consoles (e.g., the Nintendo Switch) and mobile gaming.

-Christopher Strachey's Draughts, completed around 1951, is the first verifiable video game to run on a general-purpose computer, developed at the British National Physical Laboratory.
+Christopher Strachey's Draughts, completed around 1951 at the British National Physical Laboratory, is the first known video game to run on a general-purpose computer.